wangjs02/wangjs02.github.io/_portfolio/project-1.md

 [Download report here](http://wjshku.github.io/files/project1a.pdf)

 ## Stage 2
 In the second stage, a follow-up project has been done to study the asymptotic behavior of **coverage error(CE)**.
 We successfully found the explicit expression for coverage error and showed that the bandwidth minimizing the order of MSE would **lead to order 1 CE**.
-We proposed two methods taking advantage of the Berry-Esseen theorem and derived the minimax bandwidth for coverage error.
-This work made the conclusion – that the selected model for MSE should not be used for CI directly and vice versa – from my previous capstone project concrete.
-We plan to extend the result to a multivariate case and publish our findings.
+We proposed two methods taking advantage of the Berry-Esseen theorem and derived the **minimax** bandwidth for coverage error.
+This work made the conclusion – that **the selected model for MSE should not be used for CI directly and vice versa** – from stage 1 concrete.
+We plan to extend the result to a **multivariate case** and publish our findings.

 [Download report here](http://wjshku.github.io/files/project1b.pdf)